vhelin/wla-dx/doc/asmdiv.rst

 ``ISOLATED``::

     .INCLUDE "music_player.s" NAMESPACE "musicplayer" ISOLATED

+Note that a dot is the namespace separator so your namespace cannot contain a dot.

 Note that you can create the file name from pieces::

     .INCLUDE ROOTDIR, SUBDIR, "cthulhu.s" NAMESPACE "cthulhu"